tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

    :end-at: powerSpectralDensity
    :language: ini

 The hosts are configured to have :ned:`Ieee80211DimensionalRadio`.
-They are put on slightly overlapping Wifi channels.
+They are put on slightly overlapping Wifi channels **TODO** redundant.
 The signal spectrums are configured to be the spectral mask of OFDM transmissions in the 802.11 standard.

+**TODO** min SNIR; power lejjebb vesz; nem kell a magyarazkodas a SNIRrol

+**TODO** insert spectrum figure of 802.11 standard thing

 .. **TODO** snirMode

 .. **TODO** snirMode

+..
 In the receiver, reception of frames with SNIR under the SNIR threshold are not attempted.
   The :par:`snirThresholdMode` parameter in the receiver specifies how the SNIR is calculated; it's either ``min`` or ``mean``, i.e. take the minimum or the mean of the SNIR during the course of receiving a frame.
 Similarly, the :par:`snirMode` parameter in the receiver's ``errorModel`` submodule specifies whether to take into account the ``min`` or ``mean`` of SNIR when calculating reception probability.
+  -> not here

 **TODO** limitations of the current error model -> not sure if its needed